surfaceUsed/http-file-server/Documents/Dynamic-url-pattern-matching.md

 **Overall matching**

 The `UrlStructureMatcher` class handles the matching process, ensuring both the path and query parts of the URL are correctly compared.
-It also checks that the lengths of the paths and query parameters match and that the correct number of static and dynamic parameters are present.
+It also checks that the lengths of the paths and queries match and that the correct number of static and dynamic parameters are present.

 Example:
 ```bash